Your Guide to Disaster Fundraising

 Remember that all the media attention in the world is useless if the media can’t easily direct people to your fundraiser.
 Learn how to get local media attention for your disaster fundraiser, including tips for making your fundraiser easily shareable and adding high-quality images.
 If you need help reaching out, try using one of our fundraising email templates specifically written for media.

 Since many people in the disaster zone may also be in need and unable to donate, media coverage can help you reach beyond your immediate community.
 To learn more about reaching outside your community, see our post 15 Simple Ways to Skyrocket Awareness for a Cause.

 One of the best ways to sustain momentum for your fundraiser is by posting frequent fundraising updates to your page and social media.
 Instead of thinking of your fundraiser as a fixed plea for help that people either respond to or not, think of it as an evolving story that people will want to become part of as it unfolds.
 Updates show would-be supporters that your recovery story is still unfolding—and inspire existing supporters to share those updates, spreading your story to their larger circles.

 If media and public attention begin to fade before you’ve reached your fundraising goal, you can inject some energy into your fundraiser with new and innovative crowdfunding tactics—from a compelling social media post to a YouTube channel.
 For more ways to energize a flagging fundraiser, take a look at our post: Six Online Fundraising Challenges and How to Overcome Them.

 Find your road to recovery

 The beauty of emergency fundraising is that it provides direct financial and emotional support to people facing hardship.
-Your GoFundMe fundraiser page can become a space for those who step up to carry you through this challenging time.
-We’re also here to help, with free resources and 24/7 support whenever you need it.
+Your fundraiser can become a space for those who step up to carry you through this challenging time.
 And if you haven’t set up your disaster fundraiser yet, start your fundraiser today.